-- o Increase in submissions for major external funding by CeMaST as a unit. - o Promotion of CeMaST through national exposure at meetings, conferences, federal agencies, advisory boards, program adoption and professional development. - o Increase in number of individuals (from national, state, and ISU campus) seeking out CeMaST to help them with grant writing, coordination, and evaluation. - Increase the number of CeMaST Fellows and the development of interdisciplinary gatherings where CeMaST Fellows can interact and connect with ideas and potential interdisciplinary funding. - Continued coordination, development, and participation with ongoing CeMaST and campus funding. - o Develop innovative integrated STEM projects modeled after previous successes.
+- o Increase in submissions for major external funding by CeMaST as a unit. - o Promotion of CeMaST through national exposure at meetings, conferences, federal agencies, advisory boards, program adoption and professional development. - o Increase in number of individuals (from national, state, and ISU campus) seeking out CeMaST to help them with grant writing, coordination, and evaluation.

+- o Continued coordination, development, and participation with ongoing CeMaST and campus funding. - o Develop innovative integrated STEM projects modeled after previous successes.